openbrace/jekyll-netlify-boilerplate-20200103/pages/index.md

   … and

-  > Details and perspectives for your personal development, growth and positive forceful changes.
-Discover yourselves.
+  > Perspectives for your personal development, growth and positive forceful changes.

   Let the universe help you on your way to success.
+Discover yourselves.
 ---